 Black Pepper Paperie Co. is a Washington, DC-based mix-media art + design studio operated by Hadiya Williams.
 BPPCo. focuses on creating globally-inspired surface pattern designs and one-of-a-kind handcrafted pieces that include wearable ceramic art, home decor, paper goods, and apparel.

 From the Artist

-I spent a lot of time trying to find my voice through my graphic design work.
-I developed a distinct style but I always knew that my design was best suited for working with my hands.
-My subject matter is always centered around the culture of the African Diaspora.
-Creating handmade objects with clay that are wearable, functional or for display, allows me to tell these short visual stories with each piece.
+I have spent a lot of time trying to find my voice through my graphic design work and have developed a distinct style, but I always knew that my design was best suited for working with my hands.
+My subject matter is always centered around the connected cultures across the African Diaspora.

-The adaptable nature of clay, the texture, the rawness, and the blank slate, make it a perfect medium for exploring cultural memory.
+The adaptable nature of clay, the texture, and the blank slate, makes it a perfect medium for exploring cultural memory.
 Shaping and reshaping, physically, through the molding of the clay and abstractly, through the visual relationship of these items to the past.

 I hand-paint, hand-draw, or cut paper to create shapes, line work, and patterns that always feel connected to something spiritual and ancestral.